 Make it ahead: The chestnuts can be prepared up to 3 days before you make this recipe.
 Refrigerate in an airtight container until ready to make your stuffing.

 Slicing and drying out the bread: Preheat the oven to 250°F (120°C).
-Place the oven rack to the bottom level.
-Trim the crusts from the bread (approximately 1 pound or 450 grams ) and cut or tear into ½-1 inch cubes.
+Place the oven rack at the bottom level.
+Trim the crusts from the bread (approximately 1 pound or 450 grams ) and cut or tear them into ½-1 inch cubes.

 The total time depends on the type of bread used.
 Remove from the oven and set aside to cool down to room temperature.